A'ja Wilson's Success and Achievements in Timeline

 A closer look at the biggest achievements of A'ja Wilson.
 Awards, milestones, and records that define success.

-A'ja Wilson is an American professional basketball player who plays for the Las Vegas Aces in the WNBA.
-She is a prominent figure in women's basketball.
-Wilson is known for her skills and achievements in the sport.
+A'ja Wilson is an American professional basketball player currently playing for the Las Vegas Aces in the WNBA.
+Known for her skill and athleticism, she has quickly become a prominent figure in women's basketball.

-In 2001, the Los Angeles Sparks won a WNBA championship
+In 2001, the Los Angeles Sparks last repeated as champs.

-In 2002, the Los Angeles Sparks won a WNBA championship
+In 2002, the Los Angeles Sparks last repeated as champs.

 In 2014, A'ja Wilson was named the National High School Player of The Year, a Parade and McDonald's All-American, and the #1 rated ESPN HoopGurlz prospect after leading Heathwood Hall to the state championship as a senior.